 We do our dogs a disservice if we ignore the fact that at some point every one of us will bite.
 My offspring was never bitten — by a dog that is — in spite of the numerous and varied dogs she encountered until adulthood.
 Sure, I’ll take credit for that!

-Dogs need constant human companionship
+Dogs need constant human companionship and enrichment

 Dogs always need room to run

-People who are tired of living with a hyper dog they never trained often use this excuse to feel less guilt about giving them away.
-“I’m selling my house and land to move to an apartment and my dog won’t like it.”
-While that may be the case for some dogs, most of the dogs I’ve known in rescue would have chosen to stay with their family rather than have more room to run.
+People who are tired of living with a hyper dog they never trained often use this excuse with me in rescue to feel less guilt about giving them away.
+More than one person, who wanted to surrender their middle-aged dog they had since a puppy, told me: I’m selling my house and land to move to an apartment and my dog won’t like it.

-Dogs do need mental and physical exercise just like we do and there are many ways to provide it; without severing the family ties dogs crave.
+Dogs do need mental and physical exercise just like we do and there are many ways to provide it without severing the family ties dogs crave.

 Dominance

 Oh boy do I dislike this word as applied to dogs.
 Are dogs either dominant or submissive?
-Few beings are dominant all of the time.
-Behaviors fluctuate constantly and depend upon your current mood and the others around you, among other things.
-We often do not understand what our dogs are communicating to us.
+Few beings are dominant all of the time, dogs and people included.
+Behavior fluctuates constantly and depend upon our current mood and the others around us, among other things.

+Too often we do not understand what our dogs are communicating to us.
 A dog pushing through a door before you may simply be excited for an opportunity to go to the bathroom or to play.
 Pulling on the leash… see below!
 I’ve known and interacted with many dogs.
+It’s never so simple!

 Dogs Who Show Their Belly are Submissive